research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainees.md

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/assets/images/team).
 It should be 320x240 pixels and in general should be 150kB or less.
 * Uploaded a short description of your project.
 This might be the proposal generated for your project to [assets/pdf/trainees folder](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/assets/pdf/trainees).
 Remember the exact filename as you will need that below.
-* Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/pages/trainees).
+* Add a "`<your github username>.md`" file to the [trainees folder in the website repository](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/pages/trainees).
 To do this, start from the template file found [here](https://github.com/research-software-collaborations/research-software-collaborations.github.io/blob/master/pages/trainees/template.md.txt)

 *Please Note*:  In the markdown file you create, ensure you set the “active” attribute to true – (i.e.  active: true).
-Otherwise, your entry will not appear on our Fellows page.
+Otherwise, your entry will not appear on our page.

 Be sure to include your project summary in the project_goal field.